-- A. "Substance" means alcohol and/or drugs. - B. "Alcohol" means ethyl alcohol (ethanol). - C. "Drugs" means any substance, including controlled dangerous substances but excluding alcohol, that when taken into the body may impair one's mental faculties or cause changes in mood and/or physical performance. - D. "Substance Abuse" means: - 1.
-A pattern of intentional and inappropriate use of any substance, legal or illegal, that interferes with any of several major life functions, including an individual's educational and/or job performance;
+A. "Substance" means alcohol and/or drugs.

+B. "Alcohol" means ethyl alcohol (ethanol).

+C. "Drugs" means any substance, including controlled dangerous substances but excluding alcohol, that when taken into the body may impair one's mental faculties or cause changes in mood and/or physical performance.

+D. "Substance Abuse" means:

+1. A pattern of intentional and inappropriate use of any substance, legal or illegal, that interferes with any of several major life functions, including an individual's educational and/or job performance;

-- 2. Any illegal drug use; - 3.
-Intentional misuse of any over-the- counter drug, in cases where such misuse impairs job performance; or - 4.
-Use of any prescription drug in a manner inconsistent with its medically prescribed, intended use, or under circumstances where use is not permitted. - E. "Campus" means a UMB premise owned or utilized for official UMB business. - F. "Employee" refers to faculty, associate staff and classified regular, contractual, temporary or if-and-when-needed appointees. - G. "Student" refers to any individual enrolled at UMB either full-time or part-time, regardless of the length of the program of study. - H. "Conviction" means any disposition by a court of law other than a dismissal or a finding of not guilty.
+2. Any illegal drug use;

+3. Intentional misuse of any over-the- counter drug, in cases where such misuse impairs job performance; or

+4. Use of any prescription drug in a manner inconsistent with its medically prescribed, intended use, or under circumstances where use is not permitted.

+E. "Employee" refers to faculty, associate staff and classified regular, contractual, temporary or if-and-when-needed appointees.

+F. "Conviction" means any disposition by a court of law other than a dismissal or a finding of not guilty.

 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.
-620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 © 2015-2016 University of Maryland, Baltimore.
+620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 © 2016-2017 University of Maryland, Baltimore.
 All rights reserved.